Pink Noise and other crap Hull bands from the 80's

 pink noise liveI was in this band.
 That's me on the left of the photo on the right.
 We formed at Hull University (initially as The Pink Toilets) in 1984 and hung around for longer than we were welcome, collapsing into pathetic disarray in or around 1990.

 There were originally 3 of us in the band: I played guitar, Dave Monk was on drums, and Steve Pickard on bass.
 Steve sang lead and Dave did some backing vocals.
-I attempted singing backing vocals one or two times, but it was an unmitigated disaster.
-Steve and Dave would collapse laughing when my muffled out-of-tune squawking came out of the speakers.
-Oh, yes.
-Very funny.
 Our first fan, sometime roadie and self-styled 'manager' was my mate Adam Richards.
-You can check his scary work profile out here and wonder late into the night what would be said about that at the Anarchy Society.

 Later on, Chris Elliott (late of The Gargoyles and The Velvetones) joined as well.
 He also played guitar.
 I think he quite enjoyed it at first but got bored when he realised (long before the rest of us) that the only place we were going was our separate ways.

-Initially, we played University Union gigs but went on to join the then thriving local music scene centred around The Adelphi Club in De Grey Street, in Hull.
-We played there countless times, and although the facilities were, erm, sparse (something often matched by the numbers in the audience) it was good experience.
-In fact much of the audience at The Adelphi that time consisted of other local bands checking each other out.
+Initially, we played University Union gigs but went on to join the local music scene centred around The Adelphi Club in De Grey Street, in Hull.
+We played there countless times.
+Much of the audience at The Adelphi that time consisted of other local bands checking each other out.

-Pink Noise: Light entertainersUltimately we managed to attract a local following that was not entirely student based (although admittedly most of those who came to see us were probably at one of the two colleges).
-We received a big boost when The Housemartins asked us to support them at their Record Signing party at the Adelphi.
-We got an equal share of the door takings and a little reflected limelight.
+Pink Noise: Light entertainersUltimately we managed to attract a local following that was not entirely student based.
+The Housemartins asked us to support them at their Record Signing party at the Adelphi and we got an equal share of the door takings and a little reflected limelight.

 We recorded a couple of demo tapes around this time.
-I seem to have lost the second one, but the first one is toe-curlingly embarrassing.
-In 1986 or 1987 (I forget which year it was) we came third place in the Scunthorpe Rock Open battle of the bands.
-This meant that we got £50.00 or something, but we also won a day recording at a studio in Goxhill, North Lincolnshire.
+In 1986 or 1987 (I forget which) we came third place in the Scunthorpe Rock Open battle of the bands.
+This meant that we got £50.00 or so, but we also won a day recording at a studio in Goxhill, North Lincolnshire.
 We recorded two songs: Thin End of the Wedge and Face Away.
 Our manager, Steve Left, sent cassette copies off to all the record companies.
 Unsurprisingly, all the large companies were uninterested (I can't believe that we ever thought they would want us.
 But we did), but Tony K. of Red Rhino Records in York asked us to come and see him.

-He offered us £500.00 to put out a single on The Gargoyles' label Reasonable Records.
-We went to Fairview Records in Willerby and re-did Thin End... (the only song in our repertoire that was any good) and issued it with the execrable Face Away on the B-side (as we couldn't afford to record two songs).
+He gave us £500.00 to put out a single on The Gargoyles' label Reasonable Records.
+We went to Fairview Records in Willerby and re-did Thin End... (pretty much the only song in our repertoire at that time that was any good) and issued it with the execrable Face Away on the B-side (as we couldn't afford to record two songs).

 It came out in 1987 after I graduated.
 We got some good press from the NME, Melody Maker and Music Week, and some radio play.
 We prepared for superstardom.